lupyuen/lupyuen.github.io/src/ci.md

 (__1,594 Builds__ across Arm, RISC-V, Xtensa, AVR, i486, Simulator and more!)

-TODO: Isn't this a little excessive?
-But we don't know which platforms are impacted!

 _What happens inside the Continuous Integration?_

 Head over to the [__NuttX Repository__](TODO) and click [__GitHub Actions > Workflows > Build__](https://github.com/apache/nuttx/actions/workflows/build.yml)